NotJoeMartinez/yt-fts/README.md

 ```

 ### `search`
-Will search a channel for text based off the channel id you give it and
+Search a channel for text based off the channel id you give it and
-will print a url to that point in the video
+print a url to that point in the video
 ```bash
 python yt_fts.py search [channel_id] "text you want to find"
 ```